shuaib7860/GraphHierarchy/README.md

 gh.influence_centrality(graph, None)
 ```

-The return of this function is an $N \times 1$ dimensional array indexed by the nodes with values of their respective influence centralities in the same order as graph.nodes().
+The return of this function is an Nx1 dimensional array indexed by the nodes with values of their respective influence centralities in the same order as graph.nodes().
 This exhausts all the functions that are currently available in the module but we hope to add some more in newer versions of the module.

 # More Info